franzheidl/spinners/README.md

 ##Usage

-First, import Spinner into your main .scss file or -module:
+First, import Spinner into your main .scss file or -module (depending on your installation method the import path might need to be adjusted accordingly):

 	@import "spinners";